caam37830/project-group-11/doc/checkpoint/report.md

 <img src="figures/ode2.png" alt="ode2" width="480" height = "240"/> | <img src="figures/abm2.png" alt="abm2" width="480" height = "240"/>
 <img src="figures/ode3.png" alt="ode3" width="480" height = "240"/> | <img src="figures/abm3.png" alt="abm3" width="480" height = "240"/>

+Here, we can see that as expected, the ODE and ABM models generate very similar plots.
+This confirms that the ODE SIR model does a very good job of approximating the "real" situation which is modeled more literally by the ABM.
+This is good news because the ODE version of the model is noticeably faster than the ABM model.
+So, we can use the ODE model to give us the same results as what we would expect from an ABM model for large populations with a much faster computation time.
+The ODE model also offers the additional advantage of being able to specify non-integer values of `b`.

 ## 4. Possible Extensions/ Variations
 ### 4.1 Allow for different rates of interaction between certain individuals
 #### Motivation